Ko0L4iD/7DTD-Modlets-A19/README.md

-# SchematicParts-TheWasteland
-Mod version 1.0.0
-Game version 19.5

-Adds Scomar82_SchematicParts recipes for bdubyah's The Wasteland schematics
+# 7DTD Mods for A19